kiwicopple/paul.copplest.one/docs/blog/nimbus-tech-2019-04.md

 We have a git repository called `nimbus-expo` which is shared across our two React Native apps.
 This contains all the common Expo UI components.

 We have another git repository called `nimbus-utils` that we share across all of our products.
 This includes helpers, libraries, and common Javascript code.
 For example, we use [MobX](https://mobx.js.org/) for State Management in all three products, so each product has a shell `rootStore.js` which imports whichever "substores" from `nimbus-utils`.

+This can only be done because I have foregone any temptation to use other languages.
+I find that I am often refactoring these submodules to _reduce_ the amount of code in them.
+If you're going down this path it's very important to design your code for reusability - in particular you'll want to study up on both the [Actor Model](https://duckduckgo.com/?q=actor+model) and [Dependency Injection](https://duckduckgo.com/?q=dependency+injection) to ensure your libraries are largely decoupled.

 #### Declative data structures